-- B) Financing arrangements granted to Poste Italiane by the European Investment Bank (EIB) - Poste Italiane has the following four medium-long term financing arrangements in place with EIB: - Ioan agreement (EIB III) for a maximum amount of € 173 million, entered into on December 22, 2016 and disbursed on March 12, 2019 in a single tranche for the entire amount, with a maturity of 7 years from the date of disbursement and repayment in a lump sum at maturity, for the purpose of financing investments in the IT, logistics and postal services sectors for 2017-2019; - Ioan contract (EIB IV) for a maximum amount of € 400 million, entered into on October 3, 2019 and disbursed on October 18, 2019 for the full amount, with a duration of 7 years from the date of disbursement and repayment in a single instalment on maturity, for the purpose of financing investments in the field of digitalization and automation for the period 2020-2022; - 3. a loan contract (EIB IV B) for a maximum amount of € 150 million, signed on January 26, 2021 and disbursed on May 21, 2021 for the entire amount, with a duration of 7 years and repayment in a single instalment on maturity, for the purpose of financing the same investments provided for in the EIB IV loan contract, in the field of digitalisation and automation for the period 2020-2022; - 4.
-Ioan contract (EIB Green Mobility) for a maximum amount of € 100 million, entered into on March 31, 2022 and disbursed on May 2, 2022 for the entire amount, with a duration of 6 years and repayment in a single instalment on maturity, for the purpose of financing the modernisation of Poste Italiane's vehicle fleet in the period 2021-2026.
+B) Financing arrangements granted to Poste Italiane by the European Investment Bank (EIB)

+Poste Italiane has the following five medium-long term financing arrangements in place with EIB:

+- loan contract (EIB III) for a maximum amount of € 173 million, entered into on December 22, 2016 and disbursed on March 12, 2019 in a single tranche for the entire amount, at a fixed rate, with a maturity of 7 years from the date of disbursement and repayment in a lump sum at maturity, for the purpose of financing investments in the IT, logistics and postal services sectors for 2017-2019; - loan contract (EIB IV) for a maximum amount of € 400 million, entered into on October 3, 2019 and disbursed on October 18, 2019 for the full amount, at a fixed rate, with a duration of 7 years from the date of disbursement and repayment in a single instalment on maturity, for the purpose of financing investments in the field of digitalization and automation for the period 2020-2022; - loan contract (EIB IV B) for a maximum amount of € 150 million, signed on January 26, 2021 and disbursed on May 21, 2021 for the entire amount, at a fixed rate, with a duration of 7 years and repayment in a single instalment on maturity, for the purpose of financing the same investments provided for in the EIB IV loan contract, in the field of digitalization and automation for the period 2020-2022; - loan contract (EIB Green Mobility) for a maximum amount of € 100 million, entered into on March 31, 2022 and disbursed on May 2, 2022 for the entire amount, at a fixed rate, with a duration of 6 years and repayment in a single instalment on maturity, for the purpose of financing the modernization of Poste Italiane's vehicle fleet in the period 2021-2026; - loan contract (EIB VI) for a maximum amount of € 450 million, entered into on July 11, 2024 and disbursed on November 28, 2024, for the entire amount, at a floating rate, with a duration of 7 years and repayment in a single instalment on maturity, for the purpose of financing investments in advanced IT solutions, boosting the efficiency of postal logistics and the delivery of parcels of Poste Italiane in the period 2023-2025.

 All of the above contracts with the EIB include a "change of control" clause, under which - in the event that the Italian Ministry of the Economy and Finance ceases or is about to cease to control, directly or indirectly, Poste Italiane pursuant to Article 2359, section 1 of the Italian Civil Code, or pursuant to Article 93 of the TUF - the EIB will be entitled to consult Poste Italiane.
-At the outcome of such consultation, EIB shall have the right, as the case may be, to cancel the credit line granted and/or request early repayment of the loan granted, together with interest and any other amount accrued or due.
+As of the earlier of (i) the date of the thirty (30) days from the date of exercise of the aforesaid consultation power by EIB, and (ii) the date of the occurrence of the "change of control" event, the EIB shall be entitled, as the case may be, to cancel the credit facility granted and/or request early repayment of the loan granted, together with interest and any other amounts accrued or due.
 In the event of a request for reimbursement, the reimbursement shall take place no earlier than 30 days after the request by the EIB.